What is Orthorexia Nervosa? Obsessions with Food 101

 There is a fine line between wanting to eat healthy and being obsessed with healthy eating.
 There must be a rational level of balance!

-What Causes Orthorexia?
+What Causes Orthorexia Nervosa?

-Like any disorder, there is no one direct cause for orthorexia.
 However, there are factors that contribute to its development, such as:

 • Development of food preferences